jbequ5/SAGE-Enigma-Subnet/SAGE_README.md

 Fragments and high-value artifacts can only leave through tiered access and selective encryption: contributors must meet minimum contribution scores to unlock deeper queries or high-signal fragments.
 High-value artifacts remain encrypted until the contributor’s score qualifies them.
 All access is logged and auditable.
 There is no open leakage — the system is designed to keep intelligence inside the community while rewarding honest participation.

-## Integration with Enigma Machine

-The Enigma Machine feeds high-signal fragments directly into the shared Solving Strategy Layer.
-It receives improved strategies, contract templates, and co-pilot suggestions from Synapse.
-This tight feedback loop makes each mission both a solution attempt and a permanent upgrade to the overall system.

-## Execution Reality

-In practice, the full cycle runs efficiently on standard GPU hardware with predictable latency and cost.
-Dry-run gates and stall detection keep wasted compute low, while the memory and tuning layers keep mission costs predictable as the system improves over time.
-Early testing shows consistent completion within prize-pool windows with measurable gains in solution quality per mission.
-All solutions will be submitted through miners run by the subnet owners.